thegrizzlylabs/geniusscan-sdk-demo/cordova-plugin-genius-scan-demo/README.md

     * `cordova run ios` (or check [Cordova iOS documentation](https://cordova.apache.org/docs/en/latest/guide/platforms/ios/index.html))
     * `cordova run android` (or check [Cordova Android documentation](https://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html))

+## Resolving build and deployment errors

+### iOS

-**Xcode 10**: [Cordova-ios is not fully compatible with Xcode 10 yet](https://github.com/apache/cordova-ios/issues/407), you may need to use `cordova run ios --buildFlag="-UseModernBuildSystem=0"` command to build the project properly
+**Xcode 10**: [Cordova-ios is not fully compatible with Xcode 10 yet](https://github.com/apache/cordova-ios/issues/407).
+You may need to use `cordova run ios --buildFlag="-UseModernBuildSystem=0"` command to build the project properly.

+### Android

+If you have trouble deploying your application after upgrading the plugin to a newer version, try removing the `node_modules/` `platforms/` and `plugins/` directories from your project before running `cordova prepare` and `cordova run android` again.